 - Did my attorney hide critical information me?

 - Did my attorney’s conduct create tax consequences for me?

 If you answered “yes” to any of these questions, you might have been the victim of legal malpractice.
-Minns & Arnett’s are not afraid to sue other attorneys if the actions of that attorney caused harm.
+Trust Minns & Arnett’s top legal malpractice attorneys and lawyers as they are committed to maintaining only the highest level of professionalism in the legal field, and will litigate on behalf of their clients if the actions of another attorney caused them harm.